S-Stephen/sails-hook-passport-cued/README.md

 You need to install all strategies you want to use :

-npm install --save passport-local passport-twitter passport-facebook
+npm install --save passport-local passport-google-oauth passport-raven

 The Hook will generate: